|JD Edwards EnterpriseOne Applications Upgrade Guide

 This chapter includes these topics and tasks:

-Release 9.1 software is first installed on the Deployment Server, and then deployed from the Deployment Server to developer and system administrator workstations.
+Release 9.1 software for Development Clients is first installed on the Deployment Server, and then deployed from the Deployment Server to Development Clients for developer and system administrator workstations.

-The workstations for developers and system administrators are Microsoft Windows-based machines.
-Refer to the Minimum Technical Requirements for specifically-supported versions of Microsoft Windows.
+The Development Clients are Microsoft Windows-based machines.
+Refer to the Oracle Certifications for specifically-supported versions of Microsoft Windows.

-Note:The JD Edwards EnterpriseOne 9.0 Installation delivers pre-built packages that are ready for use as delivered.
+Note:The JD Edwards EnterpriseOne installation delivers pre-built packages that are ready for use as delivered.

-For the workstation to reflect the language installed on the Deployment Server, you must perform tasks for both the Enterprise Server and workstations, in addition to the procedures to verify and modify the
+In order for the Development Client to reflect the language installed on the Deployment Server, you must perform tasks for both the Enterprise Server and Development Clients, in addition to the procedures to verify and modify the

 jde.ini on the Enterprise Server.

-Refer to Section 1.6, "Language Process Overview" for more information about how you enable multilingual installations on workstations.
+Refer to Section 1.6, "Language Process Overview" for more information about how you enable multilingual installations on Development Clients.

-To prepare for the installation of Release 9.1 on individual workstations, you must modify the workstation
+To prepare for the installation of Release 9.1 on Development Clients, you must modify the Development Client

 JDE.INI on the Deployment Server and the JD Edwards EnterpriseOne system administrator must create a user profile for every user before that user can log on to Release 9.1.
 You must also copy the configured